CPTC to Open 75th Anniversary Year with Kickoff Ceremony

-The upcoming 2017-18 Academic Year marks a historic milestone for Clover Park Technical College, as the school will be celebrating its 75th Anniversary.
+LAKEWOOD, Wash. – The 2017-18 Academic Year marks a historic milestone for Clover Park Technical College, as the school will be celebrating its 75th Anniversary.
 To commemorate the milestone, the college will host a Kickoff ceremony Sept.
 28 at the McGavick Conference Center on its Lakewood Campus.

 As CPTC honors its long history of workforce education, the Kickoff ceremony will feature archived equipment, documents and images from the school’s 75 years, along with the opening of the 50th Anniversary Time Capsule, which has been buried outside Building 17 for the past 25 years.
 The ceremony will be open to the public, and anyone is invited to attend as we celebrate CPTC and the importance of workforce education.